 Most marketers – especially B2B marketers – realize that likes on Facebook and followers on Twitter do not necessarily translate to quality leads that result in real conversions.
-While some marketers may consider their network to be every person that has ever engaged with their brand on social media, most know that your true network are the qualified, valuable and relevant connections you have built a real relationship with.
+While some marketers may consider their network to be every person that has ever engaged with their brand on social media, most know that your true network is the qualified, valuable and relevant connections you have built a real relationship with.

 B2B marketing is all about relationships.
 The work your marketing team does to build your social media audience and create good, engaging content is only half of the battle.
 From there, your sales reps and executives must work to build relationships out of that audience.
 Despite this, only 20% of CMOs leverage social networks to engage with customers.